Ayushd172005/A-Mini-WDL-Parser-in-Rust-with-Python-Bindings/README.md

 ## Overview

-`wdl-lite-py` is a proof-of-concept project that bridges Rust's performance with Python's accessibility — the same goal as [Sprocket's `sprocket-py`](https://github.com/stjude-rust-labs/sprocket) at full scale.
+`A-Mini-WDL-Parser-in-Rust-with-Python-Bindings` is a proof-of-concept project that bridges Rust's performance with Python's accessibility — the same goal as [Sprocket's `sprocket-py`](https://github.com/stjude-rust-labs/sprocket) at full scale.

 It demonstrates: